 - A child over 3 months old has been vomiting for more than 12 hours; in younger babies, call as soon as vomiting or diarrhea begins

 What to Expect at Your Office Visit

-Over-the-counter supplements that contain healthy bacteria, called probiotics, may help prevent diarrhea associated with antibiotics.
-Yogurt with active or live cultures is a good source of these healthy bacteria.
+Over-the-counter supplements that contain healthy bacteria may help prevent diarrhea caused by taking antibiotics.
+These are called probiotics.
+Yogurt with active or live cultures is also a good source of these healthy bacteria.